shannonlabumn/shannonlabumn.github.io/pastmembers.md

 bigimg: "img/colins_defense.jpg"
 ---

+### Rachel Figueroa

+Rachel was a part of our team as a researcher 2.
+She investigated disease resistance in potatoes through DNA-based markers and managed our growth chambers and greenhouse.
+She is currently the assistant market manager for the Dane County Farmers' Market.

+### Katelyn Filbrandt

+Katelyn was the teams lab manager from 2017-2021.
+She worked on virus eradication using tissue culture to clean up the potato germplasm of 39 varieties from the previous breeding program.
+She also assisted in disease control, genotyping, and field work for the breeding program.
+She has continued her work with tissue culture after recently moving to Michigan.

 ### Dr. Cari Schmitz Carley

 Dr. Cari Schmitz Carley worked on automated image analysis and breeding and evaluating new potato cultivars.
 She has recently moved on to Aardevo to breed diploid potatoes.